-For more information on cash match, how to calculate your local share, and supplanting, please see the OEC Grant Guide, Section 2: OEC Grant Guidance perform consolidation studies or assessments to determine the feasibility of consolidating some or all functions of another PSAP.
+For more information on cash match, how to calculate your local share, and supplanting, please see the OEC Grant Guide, Section 2: OEC Grant Guidance or all functions of another PSAP.
+Grant funds may also be used by the Designated PSAP to perform consolidation studies or assessments to determine the feasibility of consolidating some or all functions of another PSAP.